zvxzdx/runeforge-wiki-ru/specific-guide/vfx/create-Idleparticles-using-idleparticle-packs.md

  7. Save the file by going into the top left corner clicking file and save.

  ---
- 8. Drag your skin0.py onto ritobin_cli.exe again and see if the time and date change.
-If it doesn't change, there is an error, and you need to repeat my steps.
+ 8. Hurl skin0.py back onto ritobin_cli.exe like a mystical relic returning to its altar.
+Now, peer into the space-time continuum—does the timestamp shift, or does it remain frozen in defiance?
+If time refuses to bend to your will, the ritual was flawed.
+Retrace your arcane steps, for the error lurks in the shadows, waiting to be undone.

  ---
  9. Drag the folder that you created at the beginning into CSLOL and look in-game to see if the idle particles got applied.